The Ultimate Guide to Splunk Pricing in 2023: Ingest vs. Workload Pricing

 SVCs/vCPUs measure the resources needed to conduct different workloads, which can include things like basic reporting, continuous monitoring, compliance, and data lake.
 Each workload has a unique profile of search vs. ingest, and the combination of these factors is what drives your usage.

-You can use the examples below as a rough guide for anticipating your own workloads; however, we recommend working with a Splunk sales rep for the most accuracy.
+You can use the examples below as a rough guide for anticipating your own workloads, but a certified Splunk consultant will be able to provide the most accuracy.

 Source: Splunk, 2021, “What is Splunk Virtual Compute (SVC)?”